ocean-tracking-network/jb-acoustic-telemetry/_episodes/09-additional-vtrack.md

 {:.language-r}

-Once COA estimates are estimated we can calculate activity space metrics:
+Once COA are estimated we can calculate activity space metrics:

 Lets calculate Minimum Convex Polygons

 We first need to define the projected coordinate reference system to convert lat/lon coordinates to meters.
-This will help estimate activity space in the scale that is most useful.
+This will help estimate activity space in the unit that is most useful.
 Projected coordinate systems should signify distance in meters so the output area values are in sq meters.

 ~~~
 library(sp)